OSGeoLabBp/tutorials/english/data_processing/lessons/img_mosaic.rst

-      --maxx MAXX      maximal x coordinate of extent to clip from image --maxy MAXY      maximal y coordinate of extent to clip from image --over OVER      overlap between rows and columns in pixels, default 1
+      --maxx MAXX      maximal x coordinate of extent to clip from image --maxy MAXY      maximal y coordinate of extent to clip from image --over OVER      overlap between rows and columns in pixels, default 1 --extend         create last patial row and column

 .. note::

     *Development tipps:*
-    Extend the scripts to create virtual raster and overview, too.
+    Extend the scripts to create virtual raster and overviews, too.